nimeshmaharjan1/dashboard-codebase/README.md

 ### _Example of using this method._

-#### Step 1: Create .styles.ts folder following the folder structure mentioned above
+#### Step 1: Create .styles.ts file following the folder structure mentioned above

 #### _Step 2: Write your CSS like:_